lpress13/coding_seminars/intro_to_coding/2/homework.md

 * Understand the basics of Object Oriented Programming
 * Be able to write your own classes and instantiate them into objects
 * Be able to use keyword arguments
+* Be able to store your code in a git repository

 After completing hard mode, you should...